XxTyaftioNxX/DwightBot/README.md

 # DwightBot
- A simple conversational DialoGPT model if Dwight from The Office
+ A simple conversational DialoGPT-small model of Dwight from The Office

 * The data for this was collected from [foreverdreaming](https://transcripts.foreverdreaming.org/viewforum.php?f=574).